 Mitt Romney says he's not running for reelection to the Senate in 2024

-Washington — Republican Sen. Mitt Romney of Utah announced Wednesday he will not run for reelection to a second term in the Senate in 2024, calling for the "next generation of leaders" beyond President Biden and former President Donald Trump to assume power.
+Washington — Republican Sen. Mitt Romney of Utah announced Wednesday he will not run for reelection to a second term in the Senate in 2024, calling for a "new generation of leaders" beyond President Biden and former President Donald Trump to assume power.

 "I spent my last 25 years in public service of one kind or another," Romney said in a video posted on social media.
 "At the end of another term, I'd be in my mid-80s.
 Frankly, it's time for a new generation of leaders."